WhiteHatSeniors/1Click/README.md

 ## How was it built?

 - 1Click was built during Infothon'23 at VVCE, Mysuru.
-The frontend was built using ReactJS, the backend was built using Flask, and the database used was MongoDB.
+The frontend was built using ReactJS, the backend was built using Flask, and the database used was MongoDB's Atlas - A cloud database.

 ## How to run?